Copy article link

 This section is used to determine the purchase of the token.
 The Buying Amount refers to the total amount that will be used to purchase each new token, it does not refer to the amount per transaction but to the total amount.

-Slippage refers to the percentage difference between the first price detected by the bot when it detects the liquidity pool and the price actually paid.
+The Slippage refers to the percentage difference between the first price detected by the bot when detecting the liquidity pool and the price actually paid.
 If the percentage difference is greater than this percentage, the bot will avoid the purchase.

 Selling tokens

-Here you determine the parameters in which the bot will sell the token it holds.
+Here you determine the parameters in which the bot will sell the token you hold.
 You can disable this option and start selling manually if you wish.

 If you want to automate it instead, you have to configure it in a way that generates profit.